Last modified: April 27, 2026

 DELETE /resource -> Deletes resource

-Status codes convey the outcome of the request.
-The first digit indicates the category:
+HTTP status codes tell the client what happened to the request.
+The first digit indicates the general category of the response.

 | Code | Meaning |